-- 5. Potential Loss of Service.
-USAC shall immediately notify the points of contact in the Commission's, Office of Managing Director (OMD), Wireline Competition Bureau (WCB), and Wireless Telecommunications Bureau (WTB) as applicable, and OGC: (1) when it receives allegations or complaints that could result in a USF beneficiary's loss of eligible services; and (2) prior to USAC making any decision that could result in a USF beneficiary losing an eligible service. - 6.
+- Potential Loss of Service.
+USAC shall immediately notify the points of contact in the Commission's OMD, WCB, and WTB as applicable, and OGC: (1) when it receives allegations or complaints that could result in a USF beneficiary's loss of eligible services; and (2) prior to USAC making any decision that could result in a USF beneficiary losing an eligible service. - 6.
 Forms Approval.
-USAC shall submit all proposed USF forms and form changes or other information collections to the points of contact designated by the Managing Director and by the WCB and/or WTB Chief, as applicable, for prior approval.
+USAC shall submit all proposed USF forms and form changes or other information collections to the points of contact designated by the Managing Director and by the WCB Chief, WTB Chief, and/or OEA Chief, as applicable, for prior approval.
 In making any such submission for approval of forms or form changes, USAC shall provide the designated points of contact with sufficient time to review the proposed forms, including but not limited to sufficient time for the proposal to be reviewed and processed under the Paperwork Reduction Act of 1995, Public Law 104-13, Pub.
-L. No. 104-13, 109 Stat 163 (1995) (codified in Chapter 35 of title 44 U.S.C.).
+L. No. 104-13, 109 Stat 163 (1995) (codified at 44 U.S.C. §§ 3501 et seq.).
 This subsection shall not apply to minor modifications that are necessary for USAC to implement and optimize online filings of forms.
-However, minor modifications do not include changes to the information collections or removal of certification requirements and/or other requirements required by Commission rules. - 7.
-Stakeholder Engagement and Program Outreach.
-USAC will engage with universal service stakeholders (e.g., beneficiaries, contributors, consumers, other state, Federal and Tribal governmental entities) to promote successful stakeholder participation in universal service, to understand and mitigate challenges experienced by stakeholders, and to ensure accurate dissemination of program objectives.
+However, minor modifications do not include changes to the information collections (including changes that are "non-substantive" within the meaning of the Paperwork Reduction Act and implementing regulations), or changes to or removal of certification requirements and/or other substantive requirements. - Stakeholder Engagement and Program Outreach.
+USAC will engage with universal service stakeholders (e.g., beneficiaries, contributors, consumers, other state, Federal and Tribal governmental entities) to promote successful stakeholder participation in universal service, to understand and mitigate challenges experienced by stakeholders, and to ensure accurate dissemination of program objectives. - a.

-a.
 Monthly Report.
-USAC will provide monthly reports to the points of contact designated by the Managing Director and by the WCB Chief on all planned training sessions and public speaking engagements (other than internal employee training sessions held at USAC's facilities).
+USAC will provide monthly reports to the points of contact designated by the Managing Director and by the WCB Chief on all planned training sessions and public speaking engagements (other than internal employee training sessions held at USAC's facilities). - b.

-- b.
 Governmental Partners Outreach.
 Prior to any new coordination, training, speaking events or any other new engagement with state or Federal governmental entities, USAC will coordinate with the point of contact designated by the WCB Chief. - c.
 Tribal-Specific Outreach.
-For any Tribal-specific events, USAC shall also notify the Consumer and Governmental Affair's Bureau's Office of Native Affairs and Policy (ONAP) Chief, or his/her expressly authorized designee, prior to any coordination, training, speaking events or any other new engagement with Tribal government or Tribal representatives.
-USAC will coordinate with the point of contact designated by the WCB Chief and the ONAP point of contact prior to any such engagement. - 8.
+For any Tribal-specific events, USAC shall also notify the Consumer and Governmental Affairs Bureau's Office of Native Affairs and Policy (ONAP) Chief, or their expressly authorized designee, prior to any coordination, training, speaking events or any other new engagement with Tribal government or Tribal representatives.
+USAC will coordinate with the point of contact designated by the WCB Chief and ONAP Chief prior to any such engagement. - 8.
 Notification of Rule Violations and Potential Waste, Fraud and Abuse.
-USAC will alert designated points of contact with the Commission's Office of Inspector General (OIG), Enforcement Bureau (EB), OMD, WCB, and WTB, as appropriate, where it identifies evidence of rule violations, waste, fraud, or abuse in the USF programs or USF contribution matters. - 9.
-Enforcement Referrals.
-As required in Section IV.A.8 above, USAC staff, including program and audit staff, shall refer any rule violations and potential waste, fraud, and abuse to the Commission's Enforcement Bureau and the Commission's Office of Inspector General, as applicable, for consideration of enforcement action in a timely manner.
-The EB point of contact shall ensure distribution of referrals to the appropriate divisions within EB. - 10.
-USAC Website Changes.
-USAC shall provide notice of substantive changes to the content of the website and seek approval from the Wireline Competition Bureau Chief, or designated point of contact, for any substantive changes to policy-related language.
-This subsection shall not apply to minor modifications that are necessary for USAC to implement and optimize its website and other publicly accessible information.
+USAC will alert designated points of contact with the Commission's Office of Inspector General (OIG), EB, OMD, WCB, WTB, CGB, and OGC, as appropriate, where it identifies evidence of rule violations, waste, fraud, or abuse in the USF programs or USF contribution matters.